Reporting in CI

 You will see that two shards are executing different spec files and running in parallel as well as the amount of workers executing tests on each one of the shards.

-You don't need to split files manually when using Playwright / Currents dashboard service - Playwright does that for you automatically and distributes the spec files between Playwright shards and workers.
+You don't need to split files manually when using Currents - Playwright does that for you automatically and distributes the spec files between Playwright shards and workers.

 By default, Playwright runs test files in alphabetical order and distributes the files between shards and workers on each shard.
 You can use some naming convention to control the test order, for example: